testcontainers/testcontainers-node/README.md

   .start();
 ```

-Create user-defined bridge network and attach container to it:
+Create user-defined bridge network and attach the container to it:

 ```javascript
 const { GenericContainer, Network } = require("testcontainers");